 (Respiro: Stefano D'Amadio)

-Genre: Drama, Foreign Language; Starring: Vincenzo Amato, Valeria Golino; Director: Emanuele Crialese; Author: Emanuele Crialese; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Sony Pictures Classics
+Genre: Drama, Foreign Language; Starring: Vincenzo Amato, Valeria Golino; Director: Emanuele Crialese; Author: Emanuele Crialese; Runtime (in minutes): 95; MPAA Rating: PG-13; Distributor: Sony Pictures Classics

 Posted May 30 2003 — 12:00 AM EDT

 - Gary Glitter gets 16 years of jail time